Police brutality by country: Hungary

 In 2008 when Hungary's two law enforcement bodies, the police (Rendőrség) and the Border Guards merged when the nation signed the Schengen Agreement; Border Guards became police officers.
 The police force in Hungary consists of the National Bureau of Investigation and the Operational Police, who respectively deal with investigating severe crimes and riot suppression.
 A third police group, Terrorelhárítási Központ, which deals mainly with counter-terrorism nationwide, also exists.
 44,923 employees make up the Rendőrség force in Hungary.
 Brutality and corruption exist within Rendőrség.

 The 1998 Human Rights Watch World Report revealed that the Roma minority in Hungary were continually discriminated against.
 It was evident in the police force, with reports of police mistreatment and brutality.

 The 2006 protests in response to Prime Minister Ferenc Gyurcsány's speech where he said that the Socialist Party lied their way into office demonstrated the disproportionate measures police took particularly police brutality on non-violent civilians.
 Police threw gas grenades and used rubber bullets to shoot protesters.
 Protesters and non-violent civilians passing by were targeted, tackled, and injured by the police.
 Police broke the fingers of a handcuffed man and raided restaurants and bars to find radical demonstrators.
 Police brutality ranged from offensive language to physically attacking protesters.
 Reports show that brutality extended to bypassers, tourists, news reporters, and paramedics.

+To prevent further police ill-treatment, the Independent Police Complaints Board was established in 2008, but since 2010, its role had been diminished until being completely eliminated in 2020.
+Police brutality is an issue even today, and its victims have a hard time proving their case: according to the Hungarian Helsinki Committee, an NGO standing up against injustice by the authorities, only 4% of the victims make out a case against the police (while 69% do so when the victim is a police officer).
+In average, only 3-6 percent of reports lead to a prosecution of abusive police, of which only 2-4 are convicted.